MakC-Ukr/Compound-III-Forta/Buy-Collateral-Reentrancy/README.md

-# Large Tether Transfer Agent
+# Base Token Reserves monitoring bot

 ## Description

-This agent detects transactions with large Tether transfers
+This bot monitors for reentancy calls in the `buyCollateral` function of the `Comet` (contract)[https://etherscan.io/address/0xc3d688B66703497DAA19211EEdff47f25384cdc3].
 ## Supported Chains

-- Ethereum
+- Mainnet
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- FORTA-1
+- COMP-2
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired whenever a reentrant `buyCollateral` call takes place in the Comet contract.
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "medium"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "Suspicious"
-  - Mention any other type of metadata fields included with this alert

-## Test Data

-The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+  - Metadata :
+    - cardinality - the depth of reentrancy (i.e. the number of times the function has been reentered into)